×

 Lepidocrocite Vs Charlesite Fracture

 Fracture is an important parameter when you compare Lepidocrocite and Charlesite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Lepidocrocite Vs Charlesite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
 Fracture observed in Lepidocrocite is Uneven.
-Charlesite fracture is Irregular/uneven, Brittle and Metallic.
+Charlesite fracture is Irregular/uneven.

 Lepidocrocite Vs Charlesite Luster